Don’t hate us just yet.

-Despite all that is being said lately, 2016 has been pretty grand to us.
+Despite all that is being said lately, 2016 was pretty grand to us as a blogger couple.
 We definitely cannot complain because health, love and happiness was all around us (and that is EVERYTHING).
 We could not be luckier really.

 After a couple (more like 3) rough years where we had to say goodbye to some family members, this one respected us.
 And not just that, it brought us many adventures both close to our Galician base and far.
 So THANK YOU 2016!
 Let’s keep it like this next year too, can we?

 Overall, we went to 11 countries* (technically 12, but as one – Germany – was for less than 24h, let’s just say 11), stepped into Israel twice and spend a whole summer from music festival to music festival (six of them!) like there was no tomorrow.
 And made it out alive!